-This test is for the most common form of synesthesia, which is that colors are experienced when seeing numbers or letters.
-For example, seeing the number 19 as purple or the letter A as orange.
-The grapheme color consistency tests can range from a simple five-minute 20 question exam to a lengthy and detailed questionnaire that may take you up to an hour.
+This test is for the most common form of synesthesia, which is where a person experiences or associates colors with numbers or letters.
+The grapheme color synesthesia consistency test can take different forms, ranging from a simple, five-minute, 20-question quiz to a lengthy and detailed questionnaire that could take you up to an hour to complete.
 The questions mainly relate to what colors you perceive when you see certain numbers or letters.
-You are shown a number or letter, and you can move the little indicator to make the number or letter change color to how you see it.
-For example, you are shown the number 11, and you can move the dot around on the color chart until the number is the color that you think it should be.
+You’ll be shown a number or letter, and you can move the indicator to make its color match how you see or experience it.

 Color Consistency Test

 Another measure that may help you discover whether you have synesthesia is a consistency test.
 It’s a computerized test that shows the participant all 26 letters of the alphabet and the numbers zero through nine next to a palette of 13 colors.
 Similar to the grapheme color consistency test discussed above, the participant will be asked to choose the color they associate with each letter and number.
 They’ll do this three times, with the choices randomly disarranged each time.
 This is because the associations of true synesthesia must be automatic and consistent over time.